12 Data Science Projects To Try (From Beginner to Advanced)

-Data Science Projects
+Beginner Data Science Projects

-Chen discovered while searching Yelp that there were many recommended Indian restaurants with close to the same scores.
+A Springboard Data Science Bootcamp graduate Robert Chen chose this data to explore if the best reviews led to the best Indian restaurants.
+Chen discovered while searching Yelp that there were many recommended Indian restaurants with similar scores.
 Certainly, not all the reviewers had the same knowledge of this cuisine, right?
 With this in mind, he took into consideration the following:

 - The number of restaurant reviews by a single person of a particular cuisine (in this case, Indian food).
 He was able to justify this parameter by looking at reviewers of other cuisines, such as Chinese food.